LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

-By Michael Hahn, September 2016
+By Michael Hahn, July 2017

 The easiest way to learn how to develop Android Wear applications is to install the Android Wear companion app on your handheld device, pair with an Android watch or emulator, and try out the `Android sample projects <http://developer.android.com/samples/wearable.html>`_.